 - Sponsoring students to participate in Teach First’s award-winning Futures programme, as well as providing Deloitte mentors to work with each of these students.
 Futures pairs talented A Level students from low-income backgrounds with a mentor, whilst giving them the opportunity to participate in university visits including a residential Easter School at the University of Cambridge.

 - Working with Teach First to develop a new ‘Access to Employment’ element to the Futures programme.
 Designed to support students to aspire to and successfully access competitive careers, Access to Employment will form part of the Futures initiative across all participating Teach First schools, reaching over 800 students across the country each year.

-- 74% of students who took part in the programme strongly agreed that ‘I have more insight into my talents, passions, skills and interests.’
+- 71% of students who took part in the programme strongly agreed that ‘I know how to find out about careers and job opportunists’

 “I cannot stress how exciting this partnership is for us.
 I've been involved in many school business partnerships in the past but I really feel that this one has the potential to blow them all out of the water!”

 Stephen Curran, Headteacher, Tong High School (Deloitte Access Partner School)